 3. Internet access not needed

-- However, in the event of a catastrophic event, onsite data storage can be destroyed.
-For example, if there is a fire in the building, the onsite servers can lose all the data that has been collected on them.
-In addition, onsite storage units can also be stolen, resulting in a loss of time. money and data.
+However, in the event of a catastrophic event, onsite data storage can be destroyed.
+For example; if there is a fire in the building, the onsite servers can lose all the data that has been collected on them.
+In addition, onsite storage units can also be stolen, resulting in a loss of time, money, data and security/privacy issues.

-1. Access to data from location, via intenet
+1. Access to data from any location, via internet

-Just as onsite data backup has some disadvantages, the same goes for offsite storage.
-For one thing, since the data is stored offsite or in the cloud, if the interent connection goes down you won'be able to access the data, or if you don't have good internet speeds, accessing data can be slow.
+Just as onsite data backup has some advantages, the goes for offsite storage. for one thing, since the data is stored offsite or in the cloud, if the internet connection goes down you won'be able to access the data, or if you don't have good internet speeds, accessing data can be slow.

-In order to have the most secure system with the lowest likelihood of data lost, we recommend that businesses adopt an onsite-offsite solution. by having onsite and offside backups used in conjunction with each other, a problem in one side of the equation can be offset by recovery from the other side.
+In order to have the most secure system with the lowest likelihood of data lost, we recommend that businesses adopt an onsite-offsite solution.
+By having onsite and offsite backups used in conjunction with each other, a problem in one side of the equation can offset by recovery from the other side..